 - Snapdragon 855

 - 4500mAh battery

 - Super Steady OIS

 The Samsung Galaxy S10 Lite was a surprise when it launched, and we’re still scratching our heads trying to make sense of it.

-Arriving on the scene almost a full year after the mainline Samsung Galaxy S10 series and only around one month before the Samsung Galaxy S20 series was announced, it seemed an unusual tactic.
-Frankly, it doesn’t bear a strong relation to either of these flagship series, and should instead be considered in its own right as a mid-range competitor to the likes of the Xiaomi Mi 9 or the OnePlus 7T.
+Frankly, it doesn’t bear a strong relation to either of these flagship series, and should instead be considered in its own right as a competitor to some of the best mid-range phones like the Xiaomi Mi 9 or the OnePlus 7T.

 The Galaxy S10 Lite boasts a triple camera led by a 48-megapixel sensor, a 6.7-inch screen, a Snapdragon 855 processor, and a 4500mAh battery.
 These are seemingly strong specifications, but does it have the overall performance to match?

 Immediately catching the eye, the Galaxy S10 Lite has a smooth, pearlescent sheen across the back panel which reflects the light for an attractive and noticeable finish.
 There’s a black rectangular camera module in the upper left hand corner for contrast (similar to the Samsung Galaxy S20), while the cool metallic sides provide a premium feel.

 The screen is large, measuring 6.7-inches, with a minimal bezel around the sides and a small hole-punch cut-out at the top for the selfie camera.
 Though both the Samsung Galaxy S10 and Samsung Galaxy S10 Plus have curving displays, the S10 Lite’s display is flat.
 The speaker is housed at the base of the phone.
 There’s no headphone jack, but there is a slot for a MicroSD card.